 Statues and engravings of mythological creatures are found in many of these ruins.
-Some of the imagery and symbolism is echoed across several ancient civilisations, hinting at some common origin.
+Some of the imagery and symbolism is echoed across several ancient civilisations, hinting at similar practices and some common origin.

-Regarding the Flood which destroyed the people of Noah, Quran 23:27 speaks of ‘the fountains of the earth gush forth’ or ‘the oven gusheth water’, and Quran 54:11-12 ‘… caused the earth to gush forth springs, so that the waters met for a predestined purpose.’
+Regarding the Flood which destroyed the people of Noah, water came from the sky and from the earth.
+Q23:27 speaks of ‘the fountains of the earth gush forth’ or ‘the oven gusheth water’, and Q54:11-12 ‘… caused the earth to gush forth springs, so that the waters met for a predestined purpose.’